How Much Do Managed IT Services Cost?

 What services do you require from your MSP?
 Defining the inclusions of your SLA will further refine the quote you receive.
 Below are the types of managed IT support services you can outsource to an MSP:

-Each of these services would entail varying numbers of dedicated specialists, tools and levels of expertise and are accounted for when determining the price of your managed services.
+Each of these services would entail varying numbers of dedicated specialists, tools, and levels of expertise.
+Additionally, they are accounted for when determining the price of your managed services.

-Most organizations make the decision to hire an MSP because of the software and/or IT infrastructure they’re offering.
-In this case, buying their product is the opt-in, and subscribing to their managed services is the long-term partnership.
+Most organizations decide to hire an MSP because of the software and/or IT infrastructure they’re offering.
+In this case, buying their product is the opt-in.
+Subscribing to their managed services is a long-term partnership.
 However, if the product has a fixed price point, the service pricing is often more flexible.

 How outdated or up-to-date is your current setup?
-If your service provider has to set everything up from scratch, including designing your network infrastructure, expect the cost to go up.
-Likewise, if you already have some technology in place – say, you’re currently using Meraki software and hiring an MSP specializing in Meraki ecosystem services – then you may get a more affordable quotation.
+If your service provider needs to set everything up from scratch, including designing your network infrastructure, the cost will increase.
+Be prepared for a higher expense in this scenario.
+If you already have some technology in place such as using Meraki software, you may receive a more affordable quotation.
+Hiring an MSP specializing in Meraki ecosystem services can help reduce costs.

 Leasing Options

 Some MSPs consider their services and expertise their primary offerings and their products or technology secondary.
 That being said, their effectiveness as IT support providers depends on their familiarity and knowledge of your existing infrastructure.
-Essentially, if you modify your IT infrastructure differently from their recommended setup, it will be very difficult for both sides to troubleshoot problems remotely when the time comes.
+If you modify your IT infrastructure differently from their recommended setup, it will be challenging for both sides to troubleshoot problems remotely when the time comes.

 Should you decide to lease hardware, you can expect the additional cost to be included in your SLA and monthly bill.